MicrosoftDocs/WSL/WSL/wsl2-kernel.md

 There are three possible reason you see this message:

-1. You are still in old version of Windows which doesn't support WSL 2.
+1. You are still running an old version of Windows which doesn't support WSL 2.
 Please check the [WSL 2 requirements](https://docs.microsoft.com/windows/wsl/install-win10#update-to-wsl-2) and upgrade to use WSL 2.
 2. `Windows Subsystem for Linux` is not enabled.
 Please follow the [Windows Subsystem for Linux Installation Guide](https://docs.microsoft.com/windows/wsl/install-win10).
-3. After you enabled `Windows Subsystem for Linux`, a reboot is required to take into effect, please reboot your machine and try again.
+3. After `Windows Subsystem for Linux` is enabled, a reboot is required for it to take effect.
+Please reboot your machine and try again.

 ### `WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel`

-Each time kernel is missing in %SystemRoot%\system32\lxss\tools\, you may run into the above error.
+You may run into the above error if the kernel is missing from `%SystemRoot%\system32\lxss\tools`.

 Here are some possible ways to resolve it:

 1. Install the Linux kernel manually following the instructions on this page.
-2. Uninstall the MSI from 'Add or Remove Programs', and install it again.
+2. Uninstall the MSI from "Add or Remove Programs", and install it again.